DineshKarthikeyan1/sem5-group-project/voice-assisted-financial-manager/README.md

 ---

-**Note**: This project now includes a complete authentication system with email verification.
-The backend is fully functional and ready for production use.
-Voice features and advanced analytics will be added in subsequent phases.
+**Note**: This project now includes a complete authentication system with email verification, voice-to-text capabilities, and is ready for production deployment on Vercel.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.